RobertLeon/GameDataBaseApplication/README.md

 Picks a random amount of games from the database depending on user input.
 The user can select how many games are chosen, completion rate, and what platform the game is on when selecting the amount of games shown.

+## Pie Chart Form

+Shows the user how many games they have completed on a pie chart or how many games they have on each platform.